Diane (2018 film): Plot

 Diane begins writing confessional poetry, seemingly inspired by the work of Emily Dickinson, which she keeps by her bedside.
 She has a vivid dream in which Jess appears and injects her with heroin, though a later journal entry states that Jess appeared much kinder in her dream than he was in real life.
 While shopping for groceries, Diane sees the former co-worker at the soup kitchen.
 They pointedly avoid each other.
 When a call from Brian comes in, Diane declines to answer.

-Diane has a conversation with Ina about how she doesn’t know how to cope with Brian’s religiosity.
+Diane has a conversation with Ina about how she doesn't know how to cope with Brian's religiosity.
 Ina tells her of a friend who substituted religion for alcohol – one addiction for another.
 She reassures Diane that Brian will come around.

-Diane is briefly seen attending Ina’s funeral.
+Diane is briefly seen attending Ina's funeral.
 When cleaning up the soup kitchen one night, Diane accidentally drops a dirty pan in the kitchen.
 Tom comes in to help her clean up.
 Diane apologizes repeatedly, but Tom insists on her sitting down while he cleans.
 As he does so, he tells Diane how she reminds him of one of his aunts, who apologized for everything, thinking she could never atone for some imagined sin.
 Diane, barely keeping tears at bay, tells him how she has caused a great deal of pain.
 He finishes cleaning and tells her that when she serves him food, he feels salvation.

-Late one night, Brian arrives at Diane’s, intoxicated.
+Late one night, Brian arrives at Diane's, intoxicated.
 He bitterly discusses his unhappiness in his marriage and apologizes for his cruelty to his mother.
 When she tells him how she cannot forgive herself for leaving him, he tells her that he was never truly angry with her and that he forced himself into feeling anger toward her because he felt he should.
-They reconcile before Brian leaves, wryly telling Diane he has to go “back to Jesusland.”
+They reconcile before Brian leaves, wryly telling Diane he has to go "back to Jesusland."
 Diane prepares to go to bed, turning off the light for a moment before turning it back on and pulling her to-do list out, adding more entries to it.

-In the film’s final scene, a visibly older Diane stands outside, filling bird feeders in the snow.
+In the film's final scene, a visibly older Diane stands outside, filling bird feeders in the snow.
 As she lifts the bag of birdseed and prepares to go back inside, she pauses, her mind racing with thoughts about what she has to do.
 She quickly becomes confused and is unable to latch onto a single thought.
 She collapses into the snow as a woman offscreen calls her name and runs up to her.
 Diane closes her eyes.

 Cast

+Production

+Kent Jones took decades and multiple drafts to complete the screenplay for Diane, which was inspired by the women in his family.
+Jones said about his approach to making his first narrative film:

+The film was produced by Luca Borghese, Ben Howe, Caroline Kaplan, and Oren Moverman, while Martin Scorsese, Julia Lebedev, Leonid Lebedev, and Eddie Vaisman served as executive producers.
+Principal photography took place in Kingston, New York, and lasted 20 days in early 2017.